Multilevel quadrature for elliptic parametric partial differential equations in case of polygonal approximations of curved domains: Numerical results

 \subsection{An analytical example}

 With our first example, we intend to validate the proposed method.
-To this end, we consider a simple quadrature problem on the unit ball \(D=\{{\bf x}\in\mathbb{R}^3:\|{\bf x}\|_2<1\}\).
-Figure~\ref{fig:gridball} depicts different tetrahedralizations for this geometry, which are in particular not nested.
-We aim at computing the expectation of the solution \(u\) to the parametric diffusion equation
+To this end, we consider a simple quadrature problem on the unit ball \(D=\{{\bs x}\in\mathbb{R}^3:\|{\bs x}\|_2<1\}\).
+Fig.~\ref{fig:gridball} depicts different tetrahedralizations for this geometry, which are in particular not nested.
+We aim at computing the expectation of the solution \(u\) to the parametric diffusion equation \eqref{eq:modprob1} with right hand side $f\equiv 1$ and random diffusion coefficient